Intrinsic approach to Galois theory of q-difference equations, with the preface to Part 4 "The Galois D-groupoid of a q-difference system'' by Anne Granier: Acknowledgements.

 We would like to thank D. Bertrand, Z. Djadli, C. Favre, M. Florence, A. Granier, D. Harari, F. Heiderich, A. Ovchinnikov, B. Malgrange, J-P. Ramis, J. Sauloy, M. Singer, J. Tapia, H. Umemura and M. Vaquie for the many discussions on different points of this paper, and the organizers of the seminars of the universities of Grenoble I, Montpellier, Rennes II, Caen, Toulouse and Bordeaux that invited us to present the results below at various stages of our work.

-We would like to thank the ANR projet Diophante that has made possible a few reciprocal visits, and the Centre International de Rencontres Math\'{e}matiques in Luminy for supporting us \emph{via} the Research in pairs program and for providing a nice working atmosphere.
+We would like to thank the ANR projects Diophante and $q$DIFF (Contract No ANR-10-JCJC 0105) and grant ECOS Nord France-Colombia No C12M01 y Colciencias ``\'Equations aux q-diff\'erences \& groupes quantiques'', that {have} made possible a few reciprocal visits, and the Centre International de Rencontres Math\'{e}matiques in Luminy for supporting us \emph{via} the Research in pairs program and for providing a nice working atmosphere.